jnozzi/cocoadev.com/markdown/NSMutableArrayRemoveObjectIdenticalTo.md

 ----

-Here's a familiar class for implementing a simple table view, given in its entirety; I made a slight modification to it to use an General/NSIndexSet when deleting multiple records from the table.
+Here's a familiar class for implementing a simple table view, given in its entirety; I made a slight modification to it to use an NSIndexSet when deleting multiple records from the table.
 If all the records are unique, things work fine, but if two records contain dictionaries with identical content, all records with that content will be deleted, ignoring whether they were selected before deletion.